 SITE OPERATIONS SECTION CHIEF Assess the requirements for on-site safety supervision, personnel, equipment, and other contract services.
 Coordinate with the Logistics Section Chief (if assigned) to obtain equipment and resources.
 Compile and display incident information.
 Assign roles to personnel as appropriate for the size and complexity of the incident.
-Level 2 Continue with previous actions.
+Lev Level 2 Continue with previous actions.
 Direct Public Protection Group Supervisor to review EPZ boundaries.
 Direct Public Protection Group Supervisor to initiate shelter and/or evacuation procedures.
 Ensure transient surveys are completed.
 Ensure mobile environmental and/or air quality monitoring is taking place.
 Ensure roadblocks are established.
-SITE When required, dispatch a Staging Area Manager to establish and coordinate operations at the Staging Area.
-The Staging Area must be located outside the EPZ and near the emergency site.
-Evaluate ignition criteria and communicate with the Incident Commander regarding ignition decision.
-OPERATIONS SECTION CHIE Ensure field responders are promptly notified of any status updates.
-Continually reassess the situation and the risk to life and safety.
-Level 3 Continue with previous actions.
-Confirm with Public Protection Group Supervisor that all members of the public in the EPZ have been evacuated and/or sheltered.
-Ensure Public Protection Group Supervisor has established a protocol for resident updates and evacuees are provided with updated information.
-Maintain security.
-Evaluate monitoring data and expand planning zone if required.
-Review Ignition Criteria to determine if any one of the conditions have been met and coordinate with the Incident Commander.
-Deactivation Discuss downgrading of emergency with Incident Commander once it has been determined that the incident Notify all responders once the decision to downgrade the emergency has been made.
+SITE When required, dispatch a Staging Area Manager to establish and coordinate operations at the Staging Area. ᇤ The Staging Area must be located outside the EPZ and near the emergency site. - Evaluate ignition criteria and communicate with the Incident Commander regarding ignition decision.
+P Ensure field responders are promptly notified of any status updates. 끯 - Continually reassess the situation and the risk to life and safety.
+OPERATIONS Lev vel 3 금 Continue with previous actions. ž Confirm with Public Protection Group Supervisor that all members of the public in the EPZ have been evacuated and/or sheltered.
+SE Ensure Public Protection Group Supervisor has established a protocol for resident updates and evacuees are Ö provided with updated information.
+Maintain security. Ξ 10 Evaluate monitoring data and expand planning zone if required. \mathbf{z} SECTION CHIEF Review Ignition Criteria to determine if any one of the conditions have been met and coordinate with the Incident Commander. 프 De activation 쮸 De Discuss downgrading of emergency with Incident Commander once it has been determined that the incident site is controlled.
+Notify all responders once the decision to downgrade the emergency has been made.
 If a serious injury or death has occurred, the scene must be left as undisturbed as possible until the appropriate authorities can complete a site investigation.
-Ensure that the Public Protection Group Supervisor ventilates residences/businesses as required and that monitoring for gas pockets continues to take place.
-Ensure that the Public Protection Group Supervisor notifies all evacuees that the emergency has been downgraded.
-Ensure that the Public Protection Group Supervisor assists evacuees in returning to residences/businesses as required.
+Ensure that the Public Protection Group Supervisor ventilates residences/businesses as required and that ] monitoring for gas pockets continues to take place.
+Ensure that the Public Protection Group Supervisor notifies all evacuees that the emergency has been • downgraded.
+Ensure that the Public Protection Group Supervisor assists evacuees in returning to their residences/businesses as required.
 Ensure that the Public Protection Group Supervisor collects all Resident Expense Claims forms.
 Participate in post-incident debriefing held by Incident Commander.
 Participate in any Critical Incident Stress Debriefing, as required.

 For Forms

-ICS 204 - Assignment List
+☐ ICS 204 - Assignment List

 ICS 214 - Activity Log

 ICS 215 - Operational Planning Worksheet (to be completed with support from Site Safety Officer and Site Logistics Section Chief or CEOC Logistics Chief)

 ICS 234 - Work Analysis Matrix

 Status Board